 3. Weber Q1200 Liquid Propane Grill

-Weber is an American private brand of kitchen appliance that first started in 1952.
+Weber is an American private kitchen appliance brand that first started in 1952.
 Their first product is the kettle grill.
-As they have expanded, they also began manufacturing other devices such as grills.
+As they expanded, they also began manufacturing other devices such as grills.
 One of their bestsellers is the Q1200 Liquid Propane Grill.

 The Q1200 features an aluminum body with a stainless steel burner.
 The cooking grates are made of cast iron coated with porcelain.
 The entire grill is placed upon a nylon frame reinforced with glass.
-The dimensions of the grill is 15.5 x 40.9 x 16.5 inches while the cooking surface is 189 square inches with a swinging lid for cover and heat retention.
+The grill dimensions are 15.5 x 40.9 x 16.5 inches, while the cooking surface is 189 square inches with a swinging lid for cover and heat retention.

 There is also a removable grease collecting tray and two foldable side tables.
 The grill is portable with large handles.
 The controls are also easy to operate.
-It comes with a knob for the temperature and a thermometer in the lid for monitoring.the ignition system is electrically powered.
+It comes with a knob for the temperature and a thermometer on the lid for monitoring.
+The ignition system is electrically powered.

 - Easy to clean

 - Built-in thermometer